Activity 3: Chain Links - Sources of Inspiration

 - How might your different sources of inspiration contribute to different ideas you hold?

 If someone in our beloved community looks to a particular source of inspiration, how might their choice affect you?
-How could your sources of inspiration have an affect on others?
+How could your sources of inspiration have an effect on others?

 Including All Participants